w3c/window-management/EXPLAINER.md

 the promise if the user denies access.
 If the permission is not already granted, cross-screen placement requests could fall back to same-screen placements, matching pre-existing behavior of some user agents.
-The amount of information exposed to a given site would be at the discrecion of users and their agents, which may expose no new information, or subsets for more limited use cases.
+The amount of information exposed to a given site would be at the discretion of users and their agents, which may expose no new information, or subsets for more limited use cases.

 The `isMultiScreen()` method could fulfill its promise without a user prompt,